GyverLibs/EncButton/README_EN.md

 Notes:
 - The `setencisr` function works only in non - virtual classes.If it is turned on, the main ticker `tick` simply does not interview Encoder's pins, which saves processor time.Processing occurs only in interruption
 - The encoder counter is always relevant and can be ahead of buffering turns in the program with large delays in the main cycle!
-- on different interrupt platforms can work in different ways (for example, on ESPXX - you need to add the functions of the atrica `` IRAM_ATTR`, see documentation on your platform!)
+- on different interrupt platforms, they can work differently (for example, on ESPXX - you need to add the functions of the atrica `` IRAM_ATTR`, see documentation on your platform!)
 - a processor connected to `Attach ()` will be called from `Tick ()`, that is, *not from interruption *!

 ### virtual classes